jumpnow/meta-stm32mp1/build-instructions.md

 Invoke the build by first sourcing the Yocto environment then running bitbake the build tool.

-Make sure to the 'build' directory location we configured or the oe-init-build-env script will create a build directory in whatever directory you are in with Yocto defaults.

 The oe-init-build-env script will drop you in the build directory.

     ~$ source poky-mickledore/oe-init-build-env ~/stm32mp1/build
     ...
     ~/stm32mp1/build$

+NOTE: Make sure to include the 'build' directory location as an argument to the oe-init-build-env script or it will create a build directory in whatever directory you are currently in.
+Not what you usually want.

 Invoke the build of one of the images.
 Start with the console-image as all the others build on it.